joshua19881228/joshua19881228.github.io/_posts/Computer_Vision/2016-08-25-my-jumble-of-computer-vision.md

 ### BENCHMARK/LEADERBOARD/DATASET ###

+* [VERI-Wild](https://github.com/PKU-IMRE/VERI-Wild) A Large-Scale Dataset for Vehicle Re-Identification in the Wild
 * [VeRi dataset](https://github.com/VehicleReId/VeRidataset) is a large scale image dataset for vehicle re-identification in urban traffic surveillance.
 * [State of the Art](https://www.stateoftheart.ai/)
 * [STAIR Actions: A Video Dataset of Everyday Home Actions](https://stair-lab-cit.github.io/STAIR-actions-web/)